DataDog/integrations-core/wincrashdetect/README.md

 ### Configuration

-1. Edit the `wincrashdetect.d/conf.yaml` file in the `conf.d/` folder at the root of your [Agent's configuration directory][2] to set 'enabled: true'.
+1. Edit the `wincrashdetect.d/conf.yaml` file in the `conf.d/` folder at the root of your [Agent's configuration directory][2] to set `enabled: true`.
 See the [sample wincrashdetect.d/conf.yaml.example][3] for all available configuration options.

 2. Enable the Windows Crash Detection module in `C:\ProgramData\Datadog\system-probe.yaml` by setting the enabled flag to 'true':